ICAMS/Kanapy/README.md

 Kanapy is now installed along with all its dependencies.
 If you intend to use Kanapy's texture module, a [MATLAB](https://www.mathworks.com/products/matlab.html) installation is required because the texture module is based on [MTEX](https://mtex-toolbox.github.io/) functions.
+Kanapy uses a local version of MTEX stored in libs/mtex, if you want to use another version, please set the paths accordingly.
 If MATLAB is available on your system, the texture module is initialized by the command

 ```
 (knpy) $ kanapy setupTexture
 ```

 **Note:** The installation scripts have been tested for Matlab R2023a with Python 3.9.16.
 If you are using other Matlab versions, the script "setupTexture" might fail.
-In this case, you can setup the Matlab Engine API for Python manually.
+In that case, you can setup the Matlab Engine API for Python manually.
 To do so, please follow the instructions given on the [Mathworks&reg;](https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) website, to (i) Verify your configuration, (ii) Install Engine API, and (iii) Start MATLAB Engine.
 The Python version of the *knpy*-environment can be changed according to the requirements of the Matlab Engine API by editing the "environment.yml" file and re-creating the conda environment *knpy*.

 # Running tests